 Lavender is another plant that can help repel mosquitoes.
 Lavender plants have a strong scent that mosquitoes do not like.
 You can plant lavender around your pool or use lavender oil in candles or diffusers to keep mosquitoes away.

 In addition to plants, you can also use essential oils to repel mosquitoes.
-Citronella oil, lavender oil, and rosemary oil are all effective at repelling mosquitoes.
+Citronella, lavender, and rosemary oils are all effective at repelling mosquitoes.
 You can use these oils in candles, diffusers, or as a spray around your pool.

 When using essential oils, it’s important to dilute them properly.
-You can mix a few drops of essential oil with a carrier oil, such as coconut oil or olive oil, to create a spray.
-Be sure to test the spray on a small area first to make sure it doesn’t cause any irritation.
+To create a spray, you can mix a few drops of essential oil with a carrier oil, such as coconut or olive oil.
+Be sure to test the spray on a small area first to ensure it doesn’t cause any irritation.